 By means of a Leyden jar having brass inner and outer cups for substitutes to the tin foil, it may be noticed that after the jar has been charged and these carefully removed, the charge will not be found in either brass cup, proving that the charge really is held by the glass surface.
-It will also be noticed that in any Leyden jar, when it is discharged, there is one large spark, and an instant after a weak spark, proving that the electric charge soaks into the glass dielectric, and does not release itself upon the first discharge.
+It will also be noticed that in any Leyden jar, when it is discharged, there is one large spark, and an instant after a weak spark, proving that the electric charge discharge.